Should we grout tank waste at Hanford?

 There has been an open, transparent, and inclusive process involving interested stakeholders;

-The State of Washington and the affected tribal nations concur;
+The State of Washington and the affected Tribal Nations concur;

 There is a comprehensive report specifying what waste volumes/concentrations are being left at Hanford, for how long, and why;